 The Chapter will be building out this section with recordings of webinars throughout the year.
 These will be created from chapter meetings, workshops, and special online only events.
 Check back often for new content!

-Note that the Webinar recordings are discounted or free to chapter members.
+Note that these Webinar recordings are free to chapter members.
 Not a member?
 Click here for information on how to JOIN.

 You must be logged in to the website to watch the videos.

 Once you have viewed the webinar the end screen will display the 10 digit code PDU claim code you can use to get your PDU for the webinar.

 If you are thinking about teaching or taking the PMP exam in 2021 and would like to understand, what is changing and how to best be ready for the changes, then this session will bring you up to speed.Watch